Assistant Conductor Application

 Include one letter of recommendation from a current academic or professional adviser, and the names and contact information (phone number and e-mail address) of two referees who can attest to your preparedness and ability to commit to the program.

 Include links to two video examples of your conducting.
 While orchestral conducting is preferable, choral conducting examples will be accepted.
 One of your samples should show your rehearsal style.

-Your application should be complete and submitted by Monday, April 15, 2019.
-Applicants who meet the requirements will be invited to interview in mid-May.
+Your application should be complete and submitted by Monday, May 20, 2019.
+Applicants who meet the requirements will be invited to interview in mid-June.

 Your application should be submitted via this form: